 Changerequest in the changes collection.
 You can also edit the resource record sets by using the

 ResourceRecordSetsAPI.
 The resource record set reflects all your changes immediately.
 However, there is a delay between when changes are made in the API and the time that they take effect at your authoritative DNS servers.
-For information about how to manage records, see Managing records.
+For information about how to manage records, see Add, modify, and delete records.

 - resource record set change